Daisylink

 Host Mode

-DUELink modules can run Standalone and can also be the host of other Daisylinked modules, connected on the Downlink socket.
+DUELink modules can also run Standalone and be in "Host Mode", hosting one or more Daisylinked modules, connected to its Downlink socket.

-When a module is configured as a host, the host-module can be anywhere in the chain.
-Here is an example where the third module is configured as a host.
-Note how the host module is address 3 to its host, which is the Sparkfun micro.
-The other modules on its Downlink also have addresses starting at 1 but these are only visible to their host.
+The host-mode-module can be anywhere in the chain.
+Here is an example where the third module is configured in "Host Mode".
+Note how the host module is address 3 to its host, which is the Sparkfun micro in this example.
+The other modules on its Downlink also have addresses starting at 1, but these are only visible to their host, which is the display.

 This host can also be anywhere else in the link, including the first device.
 Think of modules as always physically connected but logically separated and controlled by their own respective host.

-As documented on the Downlink interface page, DLMode(2) command is used to switch the module to host mode.
+As documented on the Downlink interface page, DLMode(2,0) command is used to switch the module to host mode.
 This will automatically reset and re-enumerate thats host's clients.

 Wait(100) # This delay is more than enough for 50x modules.